preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/workplace/index.rst

 The Workplace settings can be used to create dynamic navigation etc for a Business Profile.
 The Workplace lives outside the Publishing App.

 You can always choose to use "Classic Action Menu & Mega Menu" for the Business Profile, and start working with these settings.
-For more information about the see: :doc:`Business Profiles </admin-settings/tenant-settings/business-profiles/index>`
+For more information, see: :doc:`Business Profiles </admin-settings/tenant-settings/business-profiles/index>`

 "Classic Action Menu & Mega Menu" can be deselected later in the tenant-settings, allowing for Workplace settings to be implemented.